raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 ### The Practise

 Fortunately the Raspberry Pi has all the above circuitry *built in* and we can select either a pull up or a pull down circuit **in our code** for each GPIO pin.
-This sets up some magic internal circuitry that is too small for us to see.
+This sets up some internal circuitry that is too small for us to see.
 So you can get away with just using two jumper wires here, although you're welcome to wire it up the way shown above if you wish.
 Let's use pin #7 as an example:

 - Pull up configuration